nicolas-maitre/web_messaging/README.md

 4. Add a mariadb user and give him editing permissions on the created database.
 Here is a nice tutorial: https://tableplus.io/blog/2018/09/mariadb-how-to-create-new-user-and-grant-privileges.html

-5. Configure the db authentification credentials in `/server_resources/config.js`
+5. Copy the `server_resources/config.js.example` into `/server_resources/config.js` and fill you db credentials in it

 6. Install the dependencies in the server_resources directory: `cd server_resources && npm i`